-- 1. Unscrew the cartridge from the filter head. - 2.
-Check that the threaded adapter is secure in the filter head and discard the old cartridge.
-Clean the filter head. - Using clean engine lubricating oil, lightly oil the top seal of the new cartridge - Screw the new cartridge on to the filter head until the seal just touches the head and then tighten by hand a further half of a turn.
-If the cartridge is overtightened, it may be difficult to remove later on. - 5.
-Since the filter cartridge will normally be changed at the same time as the engine lubricating oil, refill the sump with oil, run the engine and check for oil leaks.
+- 1. Unscrew the cartridge from the filter head. - Check that the threaded adapter is secure in the filter head and discard the old cartridge.
+Clean the filter head. - 3.
+Using clean engine lubricating oil, lightly oil the top seal of the new cartridge.
+Prime filter by filling with new oil to bottom of threaded hole. - 4.
+Screw the new cartridge on to the filter head until the seal just touches the head and then tighten by hand a further half of a turn.
+If the cartridge is overtightened, it may be difficult to remove later on. - Since the filter cartridge will normally be changed at the same time as the engine lubricating oil, refill the sump with oil, run the engine and check for oil leaks.
 Recheck the oil level after running the engine and add oil as necessary.